Andrew Beattie

 Books by Andrew Beattie

 I have written a number of stage plays for children, which have been performed by schools and youth theatre groups in the UK, the United States and Australia, and in September 2022 I had my first children's novel published, "The Secret in the Tower" (Sweet Cherry Publishing) - the first in a collection of historical novels for readers aged 10-12 set in medieval England.
+The second book in the collection, "The Angel Player", set in fourteenth century England, is published in September 2024.
 For adults I have written a number of travel guides (for Rough Guides and Cicerone Press among others), cultural guides (published by Signal Books, Simon and Schuster and Oxford University Press) to various regions and cities (including the Alps, the Scottish Highlands, the River Danube and Prague), and books that look at "history through place" - including the places associated with King Arthur and Henry VIII (published by Pen & Sword Publishing).

 978-1782268819